-Most children and adults who have corrected congenital heart defects lead normal lives.
+Most children and adults who have corrected congenital heart defects lead healthy lives.
 But complications sometimes develop.

 These complications may start when the child is very young, or they may start in adulthood.

-Heart murmur.
+Heart murmur .
 Many people with congenital heart defects have a humming sound (heart murmur) that can be heard with a stethoscope even after the heart defect is repaired.
 Most heart murmurs are harmless ("innocent").
 But sometimes a heart murmur is abnormal and is a sign of a heart problem.
 During exams, the doctor may check for a murmur that could be a sign of a problem.

 Heart rate and rhythm problems.
 These heart problems can happen in children and adults who have congenital heart defects.
 There are many types of rate and rhythm problems that can happen.
 They can be irregular rhythms, such as atrial fibrillation.
 Or they can be a fast heart rate, such as a type of tachycardia.

 Heart valve problem.
 If a child had a heart valve replacement, the child may need another replacement surgery when he or she gets older.
 Abnormally shaped heart valves, in particular, can lead to complications such as endocarditis or narrowed or leaky heart valves.